jrg94/CSE5539/presentation/paper-notes.md

 #### 8.3.3 PreFEst-back-end: Sequential F0 Tracking by Multiple-Agent Architecture

+F0 is tracked over time.
+The most predominant and stable F0 is then selected.

+#### 8.3.4 Other Methods

+PreFEst is great, but it has drawbacks--namely, bias can be including in detection.

+Paiva, Mendes, and Cardoso implemented a solution based on human anatomy that can generate MIDI output rather than an F0 trajectory.
+The solution leverages correlograms and forms temporal trajectories of F0 candidates.
+These candidates are quantized to the closest MIDI note numbers and some analysis is done to remove transient notes and harmonics.
+Finally, the best sequence is chosen based on some heuristic.

 ### 8.4 Estimating Beat Structure (267 - 275)

 ### 8.5 Estimating Chorus Sections and Repeated Sections (275 - 286)